TASChips Thermal Hotspot Simulation

 • Circuit or compact models are fast but cannot capture fine-grained spatial hot spots

-• Machine learning models are fast but lack accuracy and physical interpretability with no physics guidance during inference
+• Machine learning models are fast but lack accuracy and physical interpretability because they are not guided by physics principles during inference

-• None support real-time, physics-accurate thermal feedback across design and operations
+• None supports real-time, physics-accurate thermal feedback across both design and operations

 Market pull